 Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
 My apologies for the weird sentences and the funny mistakes that could have been generated during the process.
 If you can read French, the original and correct version can be found here:

-Here, there are clouds of sparkling fish and multicolored coral in a mess ...
-I take you diving in the waters of Misoolin the south of Raja Ampat.
+Here, there are swarms of sparkling fish and a jumble of multicoloured corals...
+I take you diving in the waters of Misool, in the south of Raja Ampat.